OpenModelica/tree-sitter-modelica/README.md

 ### Examples

-To test the parser on a Modelica file, you can run:
+To test the parser on a Modelica file run:

 ```bash
 npx tree-sitter parse examples/SimpleMath.mo